-- 1. Check for an available appointment or walk-up site hours: - · Go to MyTurn.ca.gov to make appointments at public sites and pharmacies across California. - Or go to your medical provider's website (click for: Kaiser, Sutter, Stanford, Children's Oakland) or call them.
-Click for community health center links below. - Additional options: - Check county vaccine sites: Alameda County, Contra Costa County, Solano County - Check community pop-up sites and Oakland school sites - Check VaccinateCA, which has a nice search map - Check the Vaccines.gov national vaccine finder for appointments across the US - Text your Zip code to 438829 to get numbers and links for vaccines.
+- 1. Check for an available appointment: - Go to MyTurn.ca.gov to make appointments at public sites and pharmacies across California. - Or go to your medical provider's website (click for: Kaiser, Sutter, Stanford, Children's Oakland) or call them.
+Click for community health center links below. - Additional options: - Check county vaccine sites: Alameda County, Contra Costa County, Solano County - Check community pop-up sites - Check VaccinateCA, which has a nice search map - Check the Vaccines.gov national vaccine finder for appointments across the US - Text your Zip code to 438829 to get numbers and links for vaccines.

-2. When you go to your vaccine appointment, bring:
+1. When you go to your vaccine appointment, bring: